zfrohardt/phase-3-nested-arrays-lab-1/README.md

-# Nested Arrays Lab
+# Nested Arrays

 ## Learning Goals

-1. Recognize vocabulary term: "array of array" or ("AoA")
+- Recognize vocabulary term: "array of array" or ("AoA")
-2. Recognize that "arrays of arrays" are grids or coordinate systems
+- Recognize that "arrays of arrays" are grids or coordinate systems
-3. Create a nested `Array`
+- Create a nested `Array`
-4. Read scalar data from an array of arrays
+- Read scalar data from an array of arrays
-5. Modify scalar data in an array of arrays
+- Modify scalar data in an array of arrays

 ## Introduction